Monitoring Device Driving Permits - MDDP

 I Need To Drive

 Gone are the days of Judicial Driving Permits (JDP) in Illinois, where a judge signs an order allowing you to travel to work or another specified location listed in the permit; Illinois has now replaced those JDP's with what the State calls a Monitoring Device Driving Permit (MDDP).
-These MDDP's allow a First Time Offender to travel anywhere, at anytime within the State of Illinois, PROVIDED the judge signs the MDDP, the Secretary of State (SOS) approves the MDDP, and you have a Breath Alcohol Ignition Interlock Device (BAIID) installed in your car.
+These MDDP's allow a First Time Offender to travel anywhere, at anytime within the State of Illinois, PROVIDED the Secretary of State (SOS) approves the MDDP, and you have a Breath Alcohol Ignition Interlock Device (BAIID) installed in your car.
 You have 14 days to install the BAIID once you are approved by the SOS.

 Am I Eligible for a MDDP

 - Your DUI arrest must not have resulted in the death or great bodily harm of another person.

 - You can not have been previously convicted of reckless homicide or aggravated DUI that caused death

 - You must be a First Offender under the law